 Northern Ireland is also great for shopping.
 You can shop for luxury brands, independent designers and environmentally friendly fashion in Belfast or hunt out something unique in Derry-Londonderry’s Dickensian Craft Village.

 An affordable cost of living

 Northern Ireland has the lowest student cost of living in the UK, with an average monthly living cost (without rent) in Belfast of £572 per person.

-For accommodation, you can expect to pay around £300 per month for a room in a shared house, and even less should you live outside of a city centre.
+For accommodation, you can expect to pay around £300 per month for a room in a shared house (excluding bills), and even less should you live outside of a city centre.
 A three-course meal at a mid-range restaurant will cost about £20 per person, with takeaway meals and other options costing a fraction of that price.

-Travel is easy and affordable, you can easily visit Ireland, the UK and Europe.
+Travel is easy and affordable, you can easily visit the Republic of Ireland, the UK and Europe.
 There are regular flights, trains and sea ferry crossings so you can explore exciting destinations such as London, Dublin, Paris, Berlin and beyond.

 Funding your studies